lnis-uofu/OpenFPGA/docs/source/dev_manual/cicd_setup.rst

       #. clang-8
       #. clang-10

-    The docker images for these build enviroment are available on `github packages <https://github.com/orgs/lnis-uofu/packages>`_.
+    The docker images for these build environment are available on `github packages <https://github.com/orgs/lnis-uofu/packages>`_.

-.. option:: Functional regeression test
+.. option:: Functional regression test

     OpenFPGA maintains a set of functional tests to validate the different functionality.
     The test are broadly catagories into ``basic_reg_test``, ``fpga_verilog_reg_test``,